IDAES/idaes-pse/docs/dmf/dmf-cli.rst

 dmf rm usage
 ^^^^^^^^^^^^
 .. note:: In the following examples, there are 5 text files named "file1.txt", "file2.txt", .., "file5.txt", in the workspace.
-          Some of these files will be removed in the examples.
+          The identifiers for these files may be different in each example.

 .. testsetup:: dmf-rm